Criteria for Fermentor Designing

 c) Hole diameter should be chosen such that each hole is a critical orifice at maximum glass flow.

-d) The sparger inlet pipe should be placed so as to allow free draining back into the vessel.
+d) The sparger inlet pipe should be placed to allow free draining back into the vessel.

-The problem often encounters in fermentation is foaming.
+The problem often encountered in fermentation is foaming.
 It is very important to control foaming.
-When foaming becomes excessive, there is a danger that filters become wet resulting in contamination, increasing pressure drop and decreasing gas flow.
-Foam can be controlled with mechanical foam breaker or the addition of surface active chemical agents, called anti foaming agents.
-Foam breaking chemicals usually lowers KLa values, reducing reactors capacity to supply to supply oxygen or other gases, and some cases they inhibit the cell growth.
+When foaming becomes excessive, there is a danger that filters become wet resulting in contamination, increasing pressure drop, and decreasing gas flow.
+Foam can be controlled with a mechanical foam breaker or the addition of surface-active chemical agents, called anti-foaming agents.
+Foam-breaking chemicals usually lower KLa values, reducing the reactor’s capacity to supply oxygen or other gases, and in some cases, they inhibit cell growth.

-Mechanical foam breaker available is “turbosep”, in which foam is directed over stationary turbine blades in a separator and the liquid is returned to fermentor.
-Foam is also controlled by addition of oils.
+The mechanical foam breaker available is “turbosep”, in which foam is directed over stationary turbine blades in a separator and the liquid is returned to the fermentor.
+Foam is also controlled by the addition of oils.